-A major reason why this launch happened so smoothly is that Amazon has teamed up with the current largest online retailer in Saudi Arabia – SOUQ.com.
-Experts believe that Amazon.sa has already paved a smooth way by eliminating it’s biggest competition.
+Also, a major reason why this launch happened so smoothly is that Amazon has teamed up with the current largest online retailer in Saudi Arabia – SOUQ.com.
+Experts believe that Amazon.sa has already paved a smooth way by eliminating its biggest competition.

 The Souq-Amazon Deal